algoim/algoim.github.io/index.md

 More examples of using Algoim's quadrature code will be added in the future or as requested.

-## High-Order Algorithms for Computing Closest points on Implicitly-Defined Surfaces
+## High-Order Algorithms for Computing Closest Points on Implicitly-Defined Surfaces

 A powerful technique for representing curves in two dimensions (`N = 2`) and surfaces in three dimension (`N = 3`) is to define them implicitly as a level set of a continuous, `N`-dimensional scalar function.
 This technique of embedding the surface geometry in a higher-dimensional function (which is often called the "level set function") leads to a wide array of mathematical and computational advantages, as exemplified by the [level set method](http://en.wikipedia.org/wiki/Level_set_method) for moving interface problems, and the [Voronoi implicit interface method](http://math.lbl.gov/~saye/research-viim.html) for computing multiphase interface evolution.